huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

   -> This parameter is only supported by the `v2` version of the function.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the function.

 The `func_mounts` block supports:

 * `mount_type` - (Required, String) Specifies the mount type.
 Options: sfs, sfsTurbo, and ecs.